-Use the change route-pattern x command to add the SIP trunk group to the route pattern that ARS selects.
+Use the change route-pattern x command, where x is an available route pattern, to add the SIP trunk group to the route pattern that ARS selects.
 In this configuration, route pattern 1 is used to route calls to trunk group 1.
-Set the Numbering Format to intl-pub.
+Numbering Plan Indictor (NPI) of the Calling Party Number is set to private and Type of Numbering (TON) is set to local by using Numbering Format of lev0-pvt.
+If E.164 and international are required, set this field to intl-pub